OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-144.md

 ## Psalm 144:3

-> Lord, what is humanity, that You care for them?
+> Lord, what is man, that You care for him?
 > Or the children of man, that You are mindful of them?

 ## Psalm 144:4

-> Humans are like a breath;
+> Man is like a breath;
-> Their days are like a fleeting shadow.
+> His days are like a fleeting shadow.

 ---